ldcas-uc3m/TFM/parts/state_of_the_art.typ

   an emulator.] implements the registers described in
-@subsec:interrupt-handling, @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements them as as memory-mapped registers.
+@subsec:interrupt-handling, @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements them as memory-mapped registers.
 Other simulators, like @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like @HaoziwanSim don't even support that extension.

+// generic simulators
+#figure(
+  image("/img/asm-editor.specy.png", width: 75%),
+  caption: [Asm Editor @SpecySim],
+)
+There are also simulators that support multiple ISAs, called _generic simulators_, although there are many approaches. @SpecySim is a multi-ISA simulator that uses other simulators as a base; specifically for RISC-V, it uses
+@RARSSim.
+It doesn't implement M-mode, only U-mode, and, according to its manual, #quote[The implementation of user-mode exception handlers in RARS is not complete and does not fully conform to the RISC-V privilidged specification, but it is based upon that [...]].
+The simulator checks the `utvec` CSR
+#footnote[The equivalent of `mtvec` for U-mode.] is set, and if not, the trap is
+handled by the simulator itself, either by printing an error or performing some action in the case of OS calls (such as `ecall`).

+CREATOR @Camarmas2024CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture.

-// educational simulators
+// truly generic simulators
+@wepsim2016a
+@wepsimHandbook

+// example of interrupt usage:
 @Cano2025SAILATOR
 // usa interrupciones para el ecall, el cual llama al kernel

-@SpecySim @RARSSim
-// usa RARS
-// RARS: The implementation of user-mode exception handlers in RARS is not
-// complete and does not fully conform to the RISC-V privilidged specification

-@wepsim2016a
-@wepsimHandbook

-CREATOR @Camarmas2024CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture.

-// TODO: plot simulators along specific/educational axis

 == Timers